Ancestral origins of environmental (in)attention: Introduction

-We test these hypotheses empirically by regressing two variables that capture the level of attention to climate issues on the average climate variability experienced by the corresponding ethnic ancestors.
-The first outcome variable is a proxy measure of individual attention to environmental issues from the 5th and 6th wave of World Value Surveys (WVS), carried out globally between 2005 and 2014.
-The second outcome variable is the prevalence of environment-related folklore at the ethnic group level, extracted from \citet{folklore} using text analysis.
-We follow \citet{nunn_giuliano} to match our outcome variables to ancestral experiences: both survey respondents from WVS and ethnic groups in the folklore database are matched to ethnic groups in \citepos{nunn_giu_database} Ancestral Characteristics of Modern Population; and the location of ethnic groups is linked to data on historical temperature anomalies from \citet{mann_2009}.
-Our main measure of ancestral climate variability is the within-generation average intensity of deviations from (generation-specific) typical conditions, averaged across generations of ethnic ancestors over the period 1600-1920 C.E.
+To perform our empirical tests, we construct multiple variables to quantify our key objects of interest.
+In total, we map 8 different data sources to each other for our exercise.
+The lead individual outcome variable of interest is a direct proxy of the overall value of "caring about the environment" from the 5th and 6th wave of World Value Surveys (WVS), carried out globally between 2005 and 2014, capturing over 150,000 individuals from 78 different countries and 202 ethnic groups.
+To corroborate the results, we construct alternative outcome variables by creating composite indices from either questions related to environmental actions and opinions in Integrated Value Surveys, or questions from the Environmental Module in the European Social Survey, capturing approximately 300,000 individuals (from 93 countries) and 30,000 individuals (from 23 countries) respectively.
+At the group level, we use the prevalence of environment-related folklore, extracted using dictionary-based approaches from \citet{folklore} as our main outcome of interest.
+We complement this analysis with environmental indices created using NLP classification of textual records processed and manually scraped from Wikipedia and the Joshua Project for ethnic groups all over the world which are present in multiple ethnographic databases, including but not limited to \citet{Murdock}.
+We follow \citet{nunn_giuliano} to match outcome variables to ancestral experiences: outcomes of interest are matched via language to ethnic groups in \posscite{nunn_giu_database} Ancestral Characteristics of Modern Population; the location of ethnic groups is linked to data on historical temperature anomalies from \citet{mann_2009}.
+Our main measure of ancestral climate anomalies is the within-generation average intensity of deviations from (generation-specific) typical conditions, averaged across generations of ethnic ancestors over the period 1600-1920 C.E.